AGI-Arena/MARS/MARS_M/README.md

 #### Experiments on OpenWebText

 In our experiments, gradients are calculated once per sample and per update (**MARS-M**-approx).
-Performing exact gradient computation with two evaluations per update, as in the exact form of **MARS-M**, can slightly enhance performance but at the cost of doubling the computational expense.
+Performing exact gradient computation with two evaluations per update, as in the exact form of **MARS-M**, can slightly enhance performance but at the cost of doubling the computational cost.

 **MARS-M** consistently outperforms [Muon (Moonlight version)](https://arxiv.org/abs/2502.16982) optimizers across GPT-2 models: